Driving to Europe this summer? Here's how to prepare for your road trip – and what to do in the event of a breakdown.

 Should I drive abroad this year?

 Driving certainly seems to be the most popular way to travel this year.
-New research from LV= Britannia Rescue found that more holidaymakers are choosing to travel abroad by car this year, recording twice as many sales for European breakdown cover in the weeks following the easing of lockdown restrictions in the UK.
+Research from LV= Britannia Rescue found that more holidaymakers are choosing to travel abroad by car this year, recording twice as many sales for European breakdown cover in the weeks following the easing of lockdown restrictions in the UK.

 With restrictions continuing to ease, Brits have been looking for ways to escape the UK and go abroad.
 The research shows that a quarter (26%) of Brits before lockdown restrictions lifted were planning on going abroad as soon as they could, with almost a fifth (17%) not nervous about going abroad this year.